Monday, September 19

 Do you love the gem-like beauty of butterfly wings?
 Do you wish you could entice more local and migrating butterflies to your garden?
 Watching vibrantly colored butterflies drift around blooming flowers can be a magical moment for anyone, and we're happy to help show you how you can lure plenty of butterflies to your garden.

 What do butterflies eat?
 Nectar!
 So make sure to grow plenty of nectar-producing flowers if you want to attract butterflies.
-Some tried-and-true butterfly-attracting favorites include flowers like the Lilac, Butterfly Bush, Zinnea, Petunia, Sunflower, Daisy, Lavender, Sweet rocket and even the Ivy.
-Plant a good variety of nectar-bearing flowers so that you attract as many different types of butterfly as possible, and make sure to time your growing of the flowers so that they will all bloom in sequence.
+Some tried-and-true butterfly-attracting favorites include flowers like the Lilac, Butterfly Bush, Zinnia, Petunia, Sunflower, Daisy, Lavender, Sweet rocket and even the Ivy.
+Plant a good variety of nectar-bearing flowers so that you attract as many different types of a butterfly as possible, and make sure to time your growing of the flowers so that they will all bloom in sequence.

 Plant your flowers in a sunny location, which will help keep the nectar in the flowers fragrant and attractive to butterflies.
 For those plants which prefer at least a bit of shade, plant them in an area which receives ample sunlight during the time you would most love to see the butterflies around.

-A fun fact is that butterflies aren't just a pleasure to look at, but actually very practical for gardeners to want to attract.
+A fun fact is that butterflies aren't just a pleasure to look at, but very practical for gardeners to want to attract.
 Butterflies, when drinking nectar, help pollinate flowers, ensuring your garden will be beautiful during the next flowering season.
 They also act as food for many different types of birds, including beautiful songbirds.
 If you cultivate your garden as an ideal butterfly location, not only will they come back year after year, but they will likely come in larger numbers!

 These are some of the best and most surefire ways to get native butterfly species to adorn your garden!
 Best of luck trying them out.